SSAgov/uef-usability-findings/uef-findings-round17.md

 ## Background

-The UEF team conducted usability testing to evaluate specific UEF patterns in the context of a non-linear Pro Template application prototype on desktop devices.
+The User Experience Framework (UEF) team conducted usability testing to evaluate specific UEF patterns in the context of a non-linear Pro Template application prototype on desktop devices.
 The following patterns were evaluated in Round 17 Testing:

 - PRO Template Responsive Tabs